TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/terminalservice-internal-css.md

 # Terminal Service is not running
 <!--issueDescription-->
-Terminal Service is not running and hence RDP connectivity is impacted
+We have investigated and identified that the Terminal Service is not running and hence RDP connectivity is impacted
 <!--/issueDescription-->

 ## **Recommended Steps**